 .
 This data is only available from 2010 onward.

 Disclaimer: This database contains information about operations that were certified to the National Organic Program regulations as of January 2, 2015.
 For more up-to-date information about certified organic operations, please contact their certifying agent directly.
-To find a certifying agent’s contact information, click here.
+To find a certifying agent’s contact information, visit our NOP Accredited Certifying Agents page.
 Once each month, the NOP updates the “status” column to reflect any new suspensions, revocations, or reinstatements, as reported by certifying agents.

 For information on Canadian certified operations, see the Canadian Food Inspection Agency website.
 Since products certified to the USDA organic regulations and the Canadian Organic Regime may be sold as organic in both countries, Canadian operations no longer need to maintain certification to the USDA in order to sell organic products in the U.S. The only Canadian operations listed here are those which produce products that are not eligible for Canadian certification, such as pet food.